aditecco/bookman/README.md

 ![BookMan Screenshot](./.preview/bmn-01.png)

-BookMan is bookmark manager: it provides a friendly UI to save & organize your bookmarks.
+Save & organize your bookmarks with BookMan, a simple bookmark manager.

 [&rarr; See the demo GIF (8 MB)](./.preview/bookman-demo-2810.gif)